Reconstructing black hole exteriors and interiors using entanglement and complexity: Comparison

 where the metric ansatz \eqref{eq:sec 3 ansatz} has been used.
 Given the metric $f(z)$ and the regular condition at horizon $\eta \left( \omega ,1\right) =1+i\omega $, the ODE can be solved to yield $\eta \left( \omega ,0\right) $, which is the frequency-dependent shear viscosity on the boundary field theory.
 In ref. \cite{Yan:2020wcd}, a discretized representation of the ODE \eqref{eq:sec 4 sv} is provided through a deep neural network, where the metric is encoded as trainable weights.
 Given the existence of the horizon and guided by the smoothness of spacetime, it is shown that three typical black hole metrics can be extracted with high accuracy from $\eta \left( \omega ,0\right) $ using DL.
 In particular, the deep neural network exhibits an excellent generalization ability, indicating that the complete metric can be well learned from the data with narrow frequency range.

 We can classify all the reconstruction methods mentioned above into three types, the basis of which can be seen in figure \ref{fig:local} and explained below.
 The first is shear viscosity, which is characterised by the excellent generalization ability and can be understood intuitively as follows.
 Looking at eq. (\ref{eq:sec 4 sv}), one can find that in order to determine $\eta \left( \omega ,0\right) $ at any non-zero frequency, the complete metric from $z=0$ to $z=1$ must be known.
 Conversely, each $\eta \left( \omega ,0\right) $ at a non-zero frequency contains some information about the metric at any $z$.
 Therefore, if the technique of information mining is powerful enough, it is in principle possible to reconstruct the complete metric from a narrow frequency range, at least when the metric function is simple enough.
 The second involves EE, WL, MI, EoP, CV and CGV.
 Taking EE as an example, two equations (\ref{eq:sec 2 dSdl}) and (\ref {eq:sec 2 f(z)}) show that if we want to probe deeper into spacetime \footnote{ We consider that the horizon is deeper than the boundary but shallower than the singularity.}, we need data $S^{\prime }(l)$ at larger $l$.
-In addition, to build $f(z)$ at a given $z$, the dataset $S^{\prime }(l)$ with a finite range $(0,l]$ is required.
+In addition, to build $f(z)$ at a given $z$, the data $S^{\prime }(l)$ with a finite range $(0,l]$ is required.
 The third is CV2.0.
 From (\ref{subsec:1 ct})-(\ref {subsec:1 kx4}) and the left panel of figure \ref{fig:PenCV2}, we know that it probes the shallower spacetime as the data $\mathcal{C}_{2.0}^{\prime }(\delta t)$ with larger $\delta t$ is input.
-Moreover, one can reconstruct the metric $f(r)$ at certain $r$ \emph{if and only if} a small range of data $\mathcal{C}_{2.0}^{\prime }(\delta t)$ around the corresponding $ \delta t$ is provided, see figure \ref{fig:Cf}.
-We therefore argue that the reconstruction method using CV2.0 has the strong(est) locality.
+Moreover, one can reconstruct the metric $f(r)$ at certain $r$ \emph{if and only if} a small range of data $\mathcal{C}_{2.0}^{\prime }(\delta t)$ around the corresponding $\delta t$ is provided, see figure \ref{fig:Cf}.
+We therefore argue that the reconstruction method using CV2.0 has a certain strong locality\footnote{ Here the strong locality can be understood as a property of the mapping between the boundary data and the bulk radial metric.
+In figure \ref{fig:local}, three types of mappings have been visualized.
+Their properties should not be confused with those of the boundary quantities themselves.
+For example, the complexity on the boundary is defined over the entire time slice and therefore it is highly non-local.}.
 Despite its distinctiveness, CV2.0 still shares some commonality with the second type: reconstructing metrics of different radial positions always requires the data of different boundary scales.
 Note that here the measures can be relevant to entanglement or complexity, and the boundary scale can be either spatial or temporal.